dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-20-To-fear-or-not-to-fear-AI.md

 Andrew Ng, Co-Founder of Coursera; Stanford CS adjunct faculty.
 Former head of Baidu AI Group/Google Brain

-> Fearing a rise of killer robots is like worrying about overpopulation on Mars. https://www.theregister.co.uk/2015/03/19/andrew_ng_baidu_ai/
+> Worrying about evil-killer AI today is like worrying about overpopulation on the planet Mars.
+Perhaps it'll be a problem someday, but we haven't even landed on the planet yet.
+This hype has been unnecessarily distracting everyone from the much bigger problem AI creates, which is job displacement. https://www.vox.com/conversations/2017/3/8/14712286/artificial-intelligence-science-technology-robots-singularity-automation

 Anima Anandkumar, Director of research Nvidia, Bren Professor Caltech, Former Principal scientist AWSCloud